thementat42/Manganese/docs/04_functions.md

 If a function does not return a value, the return type can be omitted.
 Functions which do not return a value cannot be called in a variable assignment expression.

-A parameter can be marked as a variadic argument by placing an ellipsis (`...`) before the variable name.
-Variadic arguments can be accessed like an array of the same type as the argument.

 Functions can also assign parameters default values -- any parameters with default values must be placed after functions without them in the function's signature.
 If the parameter is not given a value, the default value will be used.

 Functions can also be overloaded, provided they have unambiguously distinguishable types at compile time.
 Functions cannot be distinguished by return type alone.